moore-drew/ShinyCellPlus/README.md

              gene.ranks=TRUE, volc.plot=TRUE, gene.ont=TRUE)
 ```

-The Shiny App should run upon completion of this script.
+The Shiny App should run upon completion of this script; simply open either the server.R or ui.R files within RStudio and click the "Run App" button above either of the files' edit window.
 Within the `makeShinyApp()` function call, you will see a series of arguments that allow for the custom addition of optional tabs that we have added; these include:

  * `markers.all`: adds "Cluster Markers, All" tab; displays associations between genetic markers and Seurat data clusters.
 Requires Presto data.
  * `markers.top20`: adds "Cluster Markers, Top 20" tab; displays associations between the top 20 genetic markers in all Seurat data clusters.
 Requires Presto data.